| Hybridizing: Plant propagation has two general types: sexual, and asexual or

 induce new growth.
 In the following fall, transfer to a cool, frost-free (35°F to 41°F) environment

 to induce dormancy.
 As new growth develops in the spring, transfer plants to a shaded environment.
+Layering: This is the easiest form of propagation for the home gardener.

 A lower branch is held down on soil (not mulch) with a stone.
 A slit is cut in an area in contact